wodby/docs/docs/integrations/cloudflare.md

 If you're using SSL with CloudFlare there're 2 ways how it integrate it with Wodby.

+!!! warning "Allow HTTP requests on CloudFlare"
+    Let's Encrypt agent performs plain HTTP requests to validate the domain ownership before issuing the certificate.
+You should disable "Always Use HTTPS" option on CloudFlare (in SSL/TLS settings) to allow these HTTP requests.
+You can still force HTTP to HTTPS redirects on Wodby (configurable in domain settings).

 ### Simple way (less secure)

 * Open your CloudFlare dashboard and navigate to the Crypto tab of your domain